How To Play 3 Card Poker

 3 Card Poker doesn't have bluffing or other deception-based tactics common to many poker variations.
 However, there are still several strategies available to players that can increase the odds of coming out with more wins than losses.

 The Pair Plus bet may seem like a good idea, and the payouts can be quite tempting, however it also increases the house edge by nearly 3 per cent.
 The house edge is the mathematical advantage the casino has over the player, which results in an assured percentage that the casino will win over time.
-3 Card Poker has a relatively small house edge that starts at 3.3 per cent, betting on a Pair Plus raises the house edge to almost 6 per cent.
-Ultimately, players are free to bet however they choose; if you are happy to weaken your odds to increase your possible payout, go right ahead, just be aware of the numbers.
+3 Card Poker has a relatively small house edge that starts at 3.3% per cent, and playing on a Pair Plus raises the house edge to almost 6 per cent.
+Ultimately, players are free to play however they choose; if you are happy to weaken your odds to increase your possible payout, go right ahead, just be aware of the numbers.

 Don't play weak cards